garethclews/xmonad-aloysius/README.md

 ## Quick-start

 In order to access everything once you get into the WM make use of the following keybinds until you find your way around.
+You'll notice immediately that Aloysius makes use of key **sequences** instead of key chords.
+This means you press your Windows key, let go of it, then press Return to spawn a terminal, or similarly press M, then a, then q to quit an app.

 | Key Binding                              | Action                             |
 |------------------------------------------|------------------------------------|